How to Ripen Avocados Fast and Naturally

-Avocados are best ripened at home so you can use them just as they become soft.
+Healthy avocados are best ripened at home so you can use them just as they become soft.
 It can be risky to buy ones that you think are already ready at the store for two reasons.

 Firstly, you don’t know how long it has been soft for.
 From my experience, there’s a fair chance it will be overripe and starting to go off in the middle.

 Ripening Avocados Fast with the Paper Bag Method

-Apples and bananas are well know for this but other ethylene producing fruit include apricots, nectarines, plums, passionfruit, pears, mangoes, cantaloupe and papaya (though you’d need a large bag for these last ones).
+Bananas are particularly good for the paper bag method of ripening.
+Other ethylene producing fruit include apples, apricots, nectarines, plums, pears, mangoes, cantaloupe and healthy papaya (though you’d need a very large bag for these last ones).

-By the next morning the ripening process has been speeded up and you really don’t want too much ethylene gas exposure for your fruit.
+By the next morning the softening process has been sped up and you really don’t want too much ethylene gas exposure for your fruit.
 Leave some kinds of fruit in the paper bag for more than a day and they can go off very quickly.

 If you’re not in such a rush, use the next method to ripen them more naturally in three to five days.

-How to Ripen an Avocado Naturally
+How to Ripen An Avocado Naturally

-The easiest and most natural way to get your avocados soft enough to eat is to keep them in a bowl in proximity to other fruit.
-The best place for me seems to be a bowl just below a windowsill but not in direct sunlight.
+The easiest and most natural way to get your avocado fruit soft enough to eat is to keep it in a bowl in proximity to other fruit.
+The best place for me is a bowl just below a window sill but not in direct sunlight.

 - For the third one, put it beside the fruit bowl rather than in it.
-And for any others, keep them in a seperate bowl away from other fruit until you are ready to move them closer.
+And for any others, keep them in a separate bowl away from other fruit until you are ready to move them closer.

-How to Tell When They’re Ready
+How to Tell When Avocados are Ready to Eat

 Hass avocados turn darker when they are ready which can be a helpful indicator but other varieties remain the same deep green color.

-I think the best way to test if an avocado is ripe is to gently press the fatter base with the flat part of your thumb.
+The best way to test if an avocado is ripe is to gently press the fatter base with the flat part of your thumb.
 It should give but not feel too soft.
 Similar to pressing the tip of your nose.

 Perhaps this is why so many people report that not only does this not work, it also makes them taste bitter and quite horrible.
 Just don’t do it.
 You’re better off buying ready made guacamole than microwaving this fruit.